nikiyaw/DataAnalysis_SQL/starting_with_questions.md

 SQL Queries:
 --from sales_report: productsku(key), total_ordered
---from all_sessions: productsku(key), v2productname, city, country
+--from all_sessions: productsku(key), v2productname, country

 WITH no_1 AS (
 	(SELECT